-Bridging the Gaps is an integrative addiction treatment center providing quality, compassionate, and comprehensive care for adults with substance use disorders.
-Since 2000, we have been helping individuals transform their lives and find health and happiness free of drug and alcohol dependence.
+We provide quality, compassionate, and comprehensive care for adults in need of substance abuse treatment.
+For over 20 years, we have been helping individuals transform their lives.
+Health and happiness can be found free of drug and alcohol dependence.

 We started out as a small treatment center with a strong sense of community and a commitment to excellence.
 We’re in that same place today.
 We are a relatively small facility of 24 beds, but not because we are opposed to growth – we grow and improve our program and services every day.
 We remain small as a facility because it works, allowing clients to achieve a level of comfort, trust, and openness with our staff and their peers that is uncommon in a treatment setting.
 That level of intimacy and the honesty it engenders helps our clients to work successfully through the most challenging and sensitive issues – knowing that they are supported and cared for every single step of the way.